ldeoliveira/game/README.md

 * Integration tests: they are mainly responsible for testing HTTP related communication, like request payload validation, correct status, and response serialization.
 * UI tests: done manually.

+# What was NOT done?

+I would like to mention some features that should be included to reach a production level:

+* Security: authentication, use HTTPS instead of HTTP, WSS instead of WS, and so on...
+* Fault tolerance: handle edge cases like, for example, player abandons the game
+* Documentation: Swagger and Javadocs
+* Logging

 # References

-Last, but never leat, some resources were fundamental for me completing this assignment.
+Last, but never least, some resources were fundamental for me completing this assignment.
 I think it's more than fair to mention them below:

 * https://dev-pages.info/how-to-run-spring-boot-and-mongodb-in-docker-using-docker-compose/
 * https://techlab.bol.com/in-search-for-perfect-coding-interview-assignment/